Myrna Loy

 Biography

 Myrna's mother had studied music at the American Conservatory of Music in Chicago and she began to hold musical soirees at the family's new home in Culver City.
-Myrna had inherited her mother's artisitic leaning and she and her friends staged dance recitals on the front lawn as part of the soirees.
+Myrna had inherited her mother's artistic leaning and she and her friends staged dance recitals on the front lawn as part of the soirees.
 As well as normal schooling, Myrna also received additional music and ballet lessons and she began to nurture an ambition to become an actress after an evening at the theater to see Maeterlinck's 'The Blue Bird'.

 She left school at 18 and began working as a dancer at the nearby Grauman's Egyptian Movie House as one of a troupe who acted as scene-setters for the main movie itself.
-She gained valuable stage experience during her dancing career and her movie break came when publicity photos for the Movie House, but which featured Myrna, were seen by Rudolph Valentino.
+She gained valuable stage experience during her dancing career and her movie break came when publicity photos for the Movie House, featuring Myrna, were seen by Rudolph Valentino.
 His wife, Winifred Shaunessy, whose stage name was Natacha Rambova, arranged for screen tests for Myrna and she eventually got a part as an extra in MGM's silent version of Ben Hur in 1925.
-In the same year Warner Brothers signed her up to a 7 year contract and also changed her name to Myrna Loy.
+In the same year Warner Brothers signed her up to a 7 year contract and also changed her name to the poetic sounding Myrna Loy.

-She started her career by being given role after role as an exotic and mysterious asiatic beauty, partly because of her almond-shaped eyes, in films such as 'Exquisite Sinner' and 'Don Juan' in 1926, 'The Squall' in 1929 and 'Consolation Marriage' in 1931.
-With the early Talkies she continued in the same mold in movies such as 'The Black Watch in 1929, 'A Connecticut Yankee' in 1931, 'Thirteen Women' in 1932, and 'The Mask of Fu Manchu' in 1932.
-Just as it seemed she was going to be typecast in the vamp role she was able to break out with several excellent performances in different roles, and in 1932, after signing with MGM she played her first comedy role - Valentine in Rouben Mamoulian's musical masterpiece 'Love Me Tonight' with Jeanette MacDonald and Maurice Chevalier.
+For several years she was given bit parts in movies, being typecast as an exotic and mysterious Asiatic beauty, partly because of her almond-shaped eyes, in films such as 'Exquisite Sinner' and 'Don Juan' in 1926, 'The Squall' in 1929 and 'Consolation Marriage' in 1931.
+With the early Talkies she continued in the same vein in movies such as 'The Black Watch in 1929, 'A Connecticut Yankee' in 1931, 'Thirteen Women' in 1932, and 'The Mask of Fu Manchu' in 1932.

-She continued to show the new side to her acting talents in 'The Animal Kingdom' in 1932 and 'When Ladies Meet' the following year and brought her trademark genteel but very real sexiness opposite John Barrymore in'Topaze' in 1933.
+She continued to show the new side to her acting talents in 'The Animal Kingdom' in 1932 and 'When Ladies Meet' the following year and brought her trademark genteel but very real sexiness opposite John Barrymore in 'Topaze' in 1933.
 Another excellent performance in 'Penthouse' in 1933 persuaded MGM to give her a starring role in 1934 as Nora Charles in the first of the 'Thin Man' series with William Powell, who was at the time, one of the biggest male stars in Hollywood.

 'The Thin Man' became one of the biggest hits of 1934, and was nominated for the Academy Award for Best Film.
 Myrna's reviews were excellent and she was acclaimed for her newly discovered comedic skills.
 From the start she and William Powell liked each other and acted well together and they became one of the most popular screen couples of the time.
 Their partnership was to be one of Hollywood's most prolific on-screen pairings, and they appeared in 14 films together, 6 of them in the 'Thin Man' series.